rhysjj111/invoice_dashboard_cont./README.md

 - Using Django crispy forms to configure forms for both add and edit customer, I ran into the problem of needing a different 'action' url depending on whether I was adding or editing an entry.
 One solution was to create the 'form' html outside of the crispy tag.
 However, I wanted to retain control of the form in the back end, so I made a function which gave the add, or edit, url depending on whether an instance of the form was present when the form initialised.

+- I needed to hide the customer foreign key and pre-populate it when adding a vehicle, based on which customer summary the user was on.
+I found a helpful article on [Stack Overflow](https://stackoverflow.com/questions/1882616/pass-an-initial-value-to-a-django-form-field) which showed me how to use django's initial keyword.
+[Django Crispy Forms](https://django-crispy-forms.readthedocs.io/en/latest/layouts.html) gave me a way to hide the field using their Layout functionality.

 -

 #### JS